h8d13/KAES-ARCH/README.md

 > Don't skip any step.
 Personal preferences for reference.
 Use your prefered set-up.

-When prompted to chroot into new installation press no. Then type "poweroff" or "reboot"

 Reboot **to hard disk.** (Make sure to switch in BIOS, or you install again?)

 > Login normally using the user you created.
 This will let KDE create all the files it needs.